Sfiso10/EEE3088F_MM_Project_Group-68/README.md

 The schematic reference provides a detailed view of the sensor PCB, helping you understand the connections and components used in the subsystem.

 ## Setting Up STM32CubeIDE
-Learn how to download and set up the Arduino software and STM32CubeIDE for programming and debugging the sensor subsystem.
+Learn how to download and set up the STM32CubeIDE software for programming and debugging the sensor subsystem.

 ## Soldering Components
 Follow step-by-step instructions on how to solder each component onto the PCB correctly, ensuring proper functionality of the sensor subsystem.